mmistakes/minimal-mistakes/_posts/2024-08-27-Circuit-Knitting-Blog.md

 The main motivation behind wire-cutting (and other forms of circuit knitting) is increasing the number of available qubits <a href="#references">[1]</a> by instead of requiring larger quantum computers, introducing the concept of distributed quantum computing.
 In distributed quantum computing a quantum circuit too large for any single quantum computer to execute can be cut into multiple pieces.
 The resulting subcircuits can then be executed in parallel on multiple separate quantum computers, or, of course, sequentially on a single quantum computer.

 The performance of wire-cutting is tied to the quality of the quantum hardware.
 Even on currently available NISQ devices, wire-cutting is showing promising results.
 Here, we present a simple example circuit where the result obtained on a real quantum computer using wire-cutting achieves better fidelities than the same quantum computer can achieve by just running the circuit as a whole.
-In addition, we use a QAOA on a noisy simulator to demonstrate that even on NISQ devices, wire-cutting can improve results for real-world problems.
+In addition, we use a Quantum Approximate Optimization Algorithm (QAOA) on a noisy simulator to demonstrate that even on NISQ devices, wire-cutting can improve results for real-world problems.

 ## Theory of wire-cutting